If obesity is a glandular problem, which gland is responsible and how can it be treated?

 A natural hormone called thyroxine, often abbreviated as T4, which synthesizes with triiodothyronine or T3, may be prescribed to regulate the metabolic system.
 Under many names, desiccated thyroid has been used for over a century.
 Basically, it is beef and pork thyroid glands that have been dried, powdered and mixed with T3 and T4.
 [10-11] In some cases, hormone replacement includes estrogen or testosterone supplements.

 There is no cure for hypothyroidism but in nearly all cases it can be treated or controlled.

 Other metabolic disorders may contribute to obesity.
 See an endocrinology professional for proper care.
 If you need help locating one, are looking for patient support or wish to participate in thyroid clinical trials, you can visit the American Thyroid Association (ATA) website.

-To support the writing of useful articles about endocrinology, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of useful articles about endocrinology, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Stay safe and A Bit More Healthy.